 1. Corresponding emotions with the interactions.
 You can see in both examples they have an emotion listed next to dialogue.
 This will help us match up the emotions you've drawn to be put them together.

 2. A 3 choice limit decision scene, all with different endings.
-As mentioned before, these choices must produce positive, neutral and negative interactions, in no specific order (or else people will start to see the pattern).
+As mentioned before, these choices must produce positive, neutral and negative interactions, in no specific order (or else people will start to see the pattern.
+Also avoid from making them too obvious.).
 As long as you include them all and specify which is which, you're in the clear.
 Also, not every decision making scene has to have three options.
 You can have two if you can't think of another, but these types of scenes are for either deciding between who to talk to or take on specific actions.
 For example, if you bump into a bachelorette, you can choose whether to say sorry or just walk away.

 3. +/- numbers.
 This is where the love meter comes in!
 Depending on what Danny says to a bachelorette, the conversation will end with the love meter going up, down, or not moving at all.
 Now remember this will be in a span of 30 days, so don't be putting +10 after every positive interaction.
 Little numbers count too.
 Put anything between -5 to +5, with one or two conversations that result in a +/-10.

 4. Danny's monologues.
 Every once in a while, Danny will have a thought or two before, during, and after he talks to a bachelorette.
 So don't be afraid to add a few in between interactions.

 Now I'm sure some of you are wondering, will the love meter for a halfa be the same as they are in human form?
 No, it will not.
 Because your OC has two different identities, we will program the game to think she is another person altogether.
 If an event occurs where Danny finds out about her ghost form, we can manipulate both love meters depending on how you want it.

 If you have any questions about scripting, feel free to contact any of us!